 We will begin accepting applications on September 1st of each year.
 You must apply online via the LSAC website.
 Absent extenuating circumstances, fee waivers will NOT be granted after February 1st.

 The priority deadline to apply for the incoming 1L class is February 1st of each year and applications received by that date will receive priority review for both admission and scholarships.
-We will continue to accept applications through a final application deadline April 1.
+We will continue to accept applications through a final application deadline of April 1.
 This will allow for consideration of the February LSAT exam, including test takers who have not sat for the LSAT until February.
 Please note, there are far fewer seats and scholarship assistance available for those applications that are submitted after February 1st.

 USC Gould admits a law class once a year for the fall semester only.